Giovanni Battista Vaccarini: Biography

 The ground floor of the Palazzo degli Elefanti in Catania (already in construction when Vaccarini came to the project) shows the decorated rustication in a 16th-century Sicilian fashion.
 The ground floor pilasters continue but unrusticated, the cornice they support is entirely in accordance with Roman contemporary design, as are the windows.
 The windows on the piano nobile have straight, but broken, pediments with canted sides, a theme commonly reproduced by Vaccarini in ensuing years.
 The free-standing columns supporting a straight balcony endow a pompous grandeur to the entrance.
 The balcony was to become a feature of Sicilian Baroque; it was later to take many shapes, often curved, serpentine, or a combination of both juxtaposing.
-Such balconies were often decorated with elaborate wrought-iron balustrades.
 He also designed a number of the buildings around Piazza dell'Università such as the Palazzo dell'Università (Sicolorum Gymnasium) and Palazzo San Giuliano.

 In front of Palazzo degli Elefanti, Vaccarini designed a fountain, consisting in an obelisk upon the back of the elephant u Liotru (now the symbol of Catania), inspired by the Hypnerotomachia Poliphili.
 Vaccarini completed the square by designing the main facade of the cathedral, a thirty-year project not completed until 1768.
-According to Professor Anthony Blunt, the cathedral was not one of Vaccarini's successes.

 As a church architect, Vaccarini introduced into Sicily the church plans of the Renaissance which had passed Sicily by.
 However, many of his churches are based on the designs of churches he had seen in Rome.
 The church of S. Agata in Catania, for instance, is based on Sant'Agnese in Agone (Rome).